bumble-tech/appyx/documentation/components/index.md

 ## Experimental

 Experimental components are still published as artifacts, but meant only for quick prototyping, experimenting, or playing around.
-There's no promise they will be maintained, or that there API won't change.
+There's no promise they will be maintained, or that their API won't change.
 They might be removed at any point.

 Check [its own page for more details](experimental.md).